 Shopping for domain names has become such a pain in the rear.
 It’s no wonder that the majority of new (Web 2.0) sites out there have nonsensical names like “bootoo” and “yinko”.

-It seems that any real world word or word combination has already been registered and “reserved” by some nameless, visit web faceless company who has decided to post advertising on its temporary “under construction” page until it’s site is launched.
+It seems that any real world word or word combination has already been registered and “reserved” by some nameless, faceless company who has decided to post advertising on its temporary “under construction” page until it’s site is launched.

 This is of course a scam.
 Those sites will never be launched, and will forever contain advertising.
 I know this for a few reasons.
 One of which was a job interview I went to where the “project manager” openly told me that he was responsible for thousands of domain names on which they posted their advertising for their “products”.
 Suffice it to say, as the conversation went on I felt a sickly feeling in my stomach and walked from that scam–err job opportunity.